ElusiveFluffy/NDS-Nuzlocke-Tracker/README.md

 This tracker is a lua script that runs with [BizHawk](https://tasvideos.org/BizHawk/ReleaseHistory).
 It's made primarily for the ironMON challenge(created by Iateyourpie) and is used to track Pokémon data dynamically.

-- For more information on this challenge, head on over to [ironmon.gg](http://ironmon.gg)
-- Come join the amazing Discord! https://discord.gg/jFPYsZAhjX

 This tracker is based on the Nintendo DS (NDS) Pokémon games.
 As such, the following games are currently supported: